creativeprojects/resticprofile/README.md

 * **[-q | --quiet]**: Force resticprofile and restic to be quiet (override any configuration from the profile)
 * **[-v | --verbose]**: Force resticprofile and restic to be verbose (override any configuration from the profile)
 * **[--no-ansi]**: Disable console colouring (to save output into a log file)
+* **[--no-lock]**: Disable local locks, neither create nor fail on a lock.
+This options only operates on resticprofile locks.
 * **[--theme]**: Can be `light`, `dark` or `none`.
 The colours will adjust to a light or dark terminal (none to disable colouring)
+* **[--lock-wait] duration**: Retry to acquire local (profile lock file) and repository locks (restic locks) for up to the specified amount of time before failing on a lock failure.
 * **[-l | --log] log_file**: To write the logs in file instead of displaying on the console
 * **[-w | --wait]**: Wait at the very end of the execution for the user to press enter.
 This is only useful in Windows when resticprofile is started from explorer and the console window closes automatically at the end.
 * **[resticprofile OR restic command]**: Like snapshots, backup, check, prune, forget, mount, etc.